India: Merger Control

 Other practical aspects of merger control in India

 The CCI allows requests for confidentiality by parties, when these requests are specifically made in writing along with the notification form.
-The CCI, however, requires that the parties submit detailed reasons and justifications in support of their confidentiality claims.
+The CCI requires parties to provide detailed justifications for confidentiality claims in line with the strict parameters specified in the Competition Commission of India (General) Regulations 2009.
+These must be accompanied by an affidavit from the authorised person.
 Once accepted, the CCI will not publish information for which the parties have claimed confidentiality, without first obtaining the permission of the parties.
 As a general matter, the CCI will grant confidentiality for three years.

 It is not always clear from the CCI’s orders why it considers a given transaction to be notifiable.
 Greater clarity up front would assist parties in knowing whether or not they need to notify, and could assist in the process of economic development, including the current government’s policy of encouraging foreign investment.
 Even though it may be premature to issue comprehensive guidance akin to the EU Commission Consolidated Jurisdictional Notice, some published guidance would be welcome in areas such as acquiring control (including negative control), the trigger document, joint ventures and the calculation of assets and turnover.
 Parties need to prepare for filings well in advance.

 Finally, there could be more clarity in relation to the substantive review of transactions.
-Although the Competition Act lists the various factors to be considered in determining any impact on competition, the thinking of the CCI is often not spelled out in its orders.
-While its position may become clearer in time – especially where there have been Phase II investigations – it would help notifying parties even now to have more detailed guidance on the approach the CCI takes to making its competition assessment.
+Although the Competition Act lists the various factors to be considered in determining any impact on competition, the thinking of the CCI is often not spelt out in its orders.
+While its position may become clearer in time – especially where there have been Phase II investigations – it would help notifying parties, even now, to have more detailed guidance on the approach the CCI takes to making its competition assessment.

 - The government of India may revise these thresholds on the basis of changes in the wholesale price index or exchange rate fluctuations.

-- Under the Competition Act, as modified by the Government of India Notification dated 4 March 2011 for the purposes of merger control assessment, ‘group’ is defined to mean two or more enterprises which, directly or indirectly, are in a position to:
+- Under the Competition Act, as modified by the Government of India Notification dated 4 March 2011, for the purposes of merger control assessment, ‘group’ is defined to mean two or more enterprises that, directly or indirectly, are in a position to:

 • appoint more than 50 per cent of the members of the board of directors in the other enterprise; or